Marjorie Beaucage: Career

 In 2017 Beaucage released Coming In Stories: Two Spirit in Saskatchewan in an attempt to raise awareness about the experiences of two-spirit individuals in Saskatchewan.
-The coordinator of OUTSaskatoon and a two-spirit person herself, Beaucage explained in an interview with the Saskatoon StarPhoenix that she made the film because of the number of people who don't understand the role and experiences of two spirit individuals: "there are really young people that have lived experiences and need support, so the film was created to be intimate face-to-face storytelling that opens people's hearts and helps them to understand in a way they didn't before."
+The coordinator of OUTSaskatoon, Beaucage explained in an interview with the Saskatoon StarPhoenix that she made the film because of the number of people who don't understand the role and experiences of two spirit individuals: "there are really young people that have lived experiences and need support, so the film was created to be intimate face-to-face storytelling that opens people's hearts and helps them to understand in a way they didn't before."

 Beaucage is the co-founder of the Aboriginal Film and Video Art Alliance.